• Skip to primary navigation

 Notes

 • Crumbled sugar cookies can be substituted with crumbled vanilla wafers or graham crackers.
-Choose a cookie that is not too sweet.
+Choose a cookie that is not too sweet (like leftover unfrosted sugar cookies) to avoid making the ice cream overly sweet.

 • Homemade ice cream will keep for up to 2 months in the freezer in a tightly sealed container.